-The degree program requires you to study 3 specialisations a term, for the first term this will be 3 core specialisations, and for the subsequent terms this will be 2 core and 1 elective choice.
+The degree programme requires you to study 3 specialisations a term.
+For the first term this will be 3 core specialisations, and for the subsequent terms this will be 2 core and 1 elective choice.
 Term three of the final (second) year will require you to undertake the final research portfolio specialisation only.

 In total the programme requires you to take 12 core specialisations and choose 4 specialisations from the 8 elective choices available.

 For 2020/21 entries, the specialisations are scheduled to take place each term according to a fixed schedule.

 No. The GMPH does not currently offer internships or placements within the degree programme structure.